petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/auto-deploying-fragments.md

 └── liferay-deploy-fragments.json
 ```

-The `liferay-deploy-fragments.json` file specifies the scope where you want to deploy the Fragments:
+The `liferay-deploy-fragments.json` file specifies the scope where you want to deploy the fragments:

 * System-wide (all instances)
-* a virtual instance (Company)
+* A virtual instance (company)
-* a Site (group).
+* A site (group).

-The example's configuration below specifies deploying to a Site (group) called "Guest" within a virtual instance (liferay.com):
+The example's configuration below specifies deploying to a site (group) called "Guest" within a virtual instance (liferay.com):

 ```json
 {